-- It needs to be based upon our experience and in line with the charity's founding objects. - Any claims must be credible and backed up. - It can be political but not party political i.e. it must not endorse one political party.
+- It needs to be based upon our experience and in line with the charity's founding objects. - Any claims must be credible and backed up. - It can be political but not party political i.e it must not endorse one political party.

-You can find out more here.
+You can find out more for England and Wales here, Scotland here and Northern Ireland here